 Animal Folks tracks animal sales and shipments from Minnesota breeders and dealers to pet stores throughout the United States.
 If data is questionable, we submit it to authorities to investigate.
 We coordinate with representatives in other states who request confirmation of dog sales and transport.

 In 2010, Animal Folks MN conducted a study that showed 74% of sampled dog/cat breeders did not have a sales tax permit.
 Based on this data and sales formulas, the Minnesota Department of Revenue estimated that the State of Minnesota was losing over $2 million per year in uncollected sales tax revenues (reflecting only 400 breeders).

 • Enforcement: Consumer Protection

-To pursue consumer protection laws, Animal Folks and Animal Folks MN are working together to collect and review stories from consumers who have purchased a sick dog or cat from a Minnesota breeder or pet store.
-Stories are submitted to the Minnesota Office of Attorney General.
+Animal Folks collects stories from consumers who have purchased a sick dog or cat from a Minnesota breeder or pet store.
 If you've been misled and purchased an unhealthy dog or cat, please tell your story.

 We welcome donations.
 If you have any questions, please contact us.